 Goodwill and the Value of Brands

 When a company is sold, it seeks to obtain a value over and beyond that of its tangible assets.
 Historically this has been referred to as `goodwill’ and was taken to mean the value of the loyalty of the firm’s customers.
 This is an interesting concept as loyalty is an important component of branding – so already it is clear that there is a strong link between goodwill and brands.
 After all, a good brand is one which customers insist on by name and for which they are prepared to pay a premium.
 This loyalty would have a value if the brand was ever sold.

 Accountants are now refining their views of goodwill and accept that it extends beyond loyalty.
-On these grounds goodwill is taken to include other intangibles which enable a company to earn `super profits' or those profits over and above what could be expected from the tangible assets of the company alone.
-This concept of goodwill is important as it signifies that it is an asset, namely something which an organisation controls and which will provide future benefits.
-The asset of goodwill can be realised by the sale of a company but its very existence implies that it can also be assessed at any time and given an internal valuation - this view departs from the traditional approach which crystallised goodwill only at the time of sale.
+On these grounds goodwill is taken to include other intangibles which enable a company to earn `super profits’ or those profits over and above what could be expected from the tangible assets of the company alone.
+This concept of goodwill is important as it signifies that it is an asset, namely something which a company controls and which will provide future benefits.
+The asset of goodwill can be realized by the sale of a company but its very existence implies that it can also be assessed at any time and given an internal valuation – this view departs from the traditional approach which crystallized goodwill only at the time of sale.

 Firms have a collection of intangible assets in the form of people (key personnel such as a skilled workforce, managers, scientists), special company procedures, distribution agreements (which keep the product in and the competition out) and patents (which give a product protection over a finite number of years).
 All these intangible assets have a value and in theory at least could be assessed within goodwill.
 In practice it is only aspects of goodwill such as patents that have been readily separated out for valuation.
 But other intangibles can in theory be separated out and one of relevance to this discussion is brands.